Home/Frameworks/Marketing psychology

 Map readiness for change from precontemplation to maintenance.

-Tiny habits method (BJ Fogg)Scale behavior change by starting with small, easy actions.
+Tiny habits method (bj fogg)Scale behavior change by starting with small, easy actions.

 Framework details